Bay Area Rapid Transit Police Department: History

 In 1969, three years before BART opened for revenue service, the transit district's board of directors recommended that local police and sheriff's departments patrol the stations, trains, rights-of-way, and other BART-owned properties that were within their respective jurisdictions.
 The police chiefs and sheriffs, forecasting that BART's proposal would create jurisdictional disputes and inconsistent levels of police service, rejected the board's proposal.
 As a result, legislation was passed to form an autonomous law enforcement agency, the BART Police Department.

 During BART's first 13 years of revenue service, police officers reported to the transit district's headquarters in Oakland.
 In 1985, a team of officers was assigned to report to the Concord transportation facility, where a police field office was established.
 By not having to travel the 20 miles between Oakland and Concord, the officers were able to patrol their beats longer and become more familiar with the community.
 BART riders, station agents, and train operators benefited from having more police presence and interaction with the same officers.
 This led to three additional field offices within six months.

 In July 1993, then-police chief Harold Taylor recommended a comprehensive plan to decentralize the department into four geographical police zones, each with its own headquarters and field offices.
 Zone commanders would be given personnel, equipment, and resources to manage their respective police operations.
 A peer-review panel, which included four police chiefs and the safety-audit administrator from the American Public Transportation Association, gave Chief Taylor's plan its endorsement, along with other recommendations on how the BART police could work more closely with other transit employees, communities, businesses, and schools that the transit district serves.

 Police command-level officers provide input to planners for BART's future extensions to Warm Springs and Santa Clara County.

 BART Police formerly had an eagle-top shield type badge, but in April 2011 switched to the 7-point star style traditional to Bay Area law enforcement.
 Uniforms are dark blue, similar to SFPD.

-Officers are usually armed with either a SIG Sauer P320 or a Glock pistol for the sidearm.
+Officers are only issued SIG Sauer P320 pistols by the department, but have the option of using firearms approved by the department at their own expense.